Tourism (AMK), Rovaniemi, path studies 60 credits, Autumn 2025-Spring 2026, daily studies at campus

 • You are able to work as a member of a work community.

-• You know the basic concepts of cultural diversity and are able to communicate effectively in different international
+• You know the basic concepts of cultural diversity and are able to communicate effectively in different international environments.

 • You are able to set proper career goals based on your preferences and career choices.